The Stylic Monoid: Introduction

 We give also some order-theoretic properties of the action on columns, and as an application, a new proof of the quadratic presentation of the plactic monoid generated by columns, mentioned at the beginning of the introduction (Theorem \ref{quadr-pres}, due to \cite{BCCL,CGM}).

-{\bf A remark} about terminology, notations and abuse of language: a word $a_1\cdots a_n, a_i\in A$, where $A$ is totally ordered alphabet, is called {\it increasing} (resp. {\it strictly increasing}) if $a_1\leq \cdots\leq a_n$ (resp. $a_1< \cdots<a_n$).
+{\bf A remark} about terminology, notations and abuse of language: a word $a_1\cdots a_n, a_i\in A$, where $A$ is a totally ordered alphabet, is called {\it increasing} (resp. {\it strictly increasing}) if $a_1\leq \cdots\leq a_n$ (resp. $a_1< \cdots<a_n$).
 Similarly for {\it decreasing}.

 We use the notion of {\it columns}, which are considered simultaneously as Young tableaux, as subsets of $A$, and as strictly decreasing words on $A$.
-We find nicer to do so, instead introducing a triple notation.
+We find this more convenient than introducing three different notations.